michaelkyu/ddot/README.md

 >>> import ddot
 ```

-Alternatively, you can try DDOT in some example Jupyter notebooks.
-To do so, start a Jupyter notebook server in the container's command line
+Alternatively, you can run DDOT in [example Jupyter notebooks](examples).
+To do so, start a Jupyter server in the container's command line

 ```
 (base) root@<container>:/$ jupyter notebook --no-browser --all-root --ip 0.0.0.0 --NotebookApp.token=''